‘I felt it wasn’t right for the children to go out’: The nurseries and parents confronting air pollution

-“Everybody would want to reduce the pollution for the children and employees at the school – but other than school travel plans to reduce traffic around the school and encourage children to walk to school, take public transport and ride on bikes instead of using cars – I don’t see how much power I have as a headteacher.
+“Everybody would want to reduce the pollution for the children and employees at the school – but other than school travel plans to reduce traffic around the school and encouraging children to walk to school, take public transport and ride on bikes instead of using cars – I don’t see how much power I have as a headteacher.
 Councils, governments, politicians have the power to change things,” she says.

 But many people in affected areas seem to be unaware of the extent of the issue.